elliotsayes/ffprobe-static/README.md

 Version Notes
 ----

-Currently supports Mac OS X (64-bit), Linux (32 and 64-bit) and Windows (32 and 64-bit).
+Currently supports Mac OS X (64-bit and arm64), Linux (32 and 64-bit) and Windows (32 and 64-bit).

 Currently version `4.0.2` is installed for Mac, Windows and Linux.